JacobStephens2/wadadliflarecatering.com/private/specification.md

 # Mobile View
 The menu should be completely visible when opened on a mobile display.

+# Checking Quotes
+There should be a script which can check the leads in the database.

 # Search Engine Optimization
 The website should be optimized for display in search engines.